joaojunior/exercise_sensor/README.md

 These events, although really dirty and unintuitive, provide useful electrical information that you want to use in a simple Machine Learning application that relies on what is called Clustering.
-Power includes the three different power values the sensor can measure, transients are also called peaks, and calculated by Fast Fourier Transforms are the the harmonics, which are complex numbers.
+Power includes the three different power values the sensor can measure, transients are also called peaks, and calculated by Fast Fourier Transforms are the  harmonics, which are complex numbers.
 Powers, transients, harmonics and all other measured values are vastly documented in the literature.